cdli-gh/ojs/README.md

 ## Bugs / Issues

+See https://gitlab.com/cdli/framework/-/issues for information on reporting issues on ojs container built in cdli framework.
-See https://github.com/pkp/pkp-lib/#issues for information on reporting issues.
+See https://github.com/pkp/pkp-lib/#issues for information on reporting issues on ojs(open journal systems).

 ## License